andreifyodorov/List-Itertools/README.md

 ## Python itertools in Perl

+Solving certain data processing tasks via iterator alghorithms is modern mainstream.
+It takes some time to learn, but is a clearer, straightforward, easier to design, and efficient way.
+Perl naturaly lacks this paradigm.
+There are some attempts to fill this void, but they seem more like abandoned reinventions, whereas existing Python approach to iterators is coherent and well-known amongst programmers.

-Unlike other languages Perl doesn't operate typed values or objects.
+Unlike Python, Perl doesn't operate typed values or objects.
-It operates scalars, lists, hashes, globs, code and refs, which I will colloboratively call whatnots.
+It operates scalars, lists, hashes, globs, code and refs, which I will all together call whatnots.
 Whatnots that are blessed and ```can('next')``` are considered iterators.
-Arrayrefs and iterators are considered iterables.
+Arrayrefs, code and iterators are considered iterables.
-Everything else tries to be as pytonic as possible.
+Under this terms everything else tries to be as pytonic as possible.